Onuorah-Joshua-Nwani/FinergyCloud_Deployment/DEPLOYMENT_GUIDE.md

 - ✅ Documentation and setup guides

 ## Next Steps
-1. Download the project files from Replit
+1. Ensure all project files are properly organized
 2. Upload to your GitHub repository
 3. Deploy to your preferred platform
 4. Configure environment variables